codybartfast/sicp-exercises/README.md

 # sicp-exercises

-Empty templates for exercises in The Structure and Interpretaion of Computer Programs and the code used to generate them, and amazing line art.
+Empty templates for exercises in The Structure and Interpretaion of Computer Programs, the code used to generate them, and amazing line art.